Arizona, California, and Nevada Governors Announce Lower Basin Plan to Protect Colorado River

 “Nevada has long been a leader in regional water conservation efforts, and we’re pleased to continue leading through this agreement with other Lower Basin States,” said Governor Joe Lombardo.
 “Through this partnership, we look forward to equitably advancing our mutual goal of conserving our shared water resources.
 It’s never been more important to protect the Colorado River System, and this partnership is a critical next step in our efforts to sustain this essential water supply.”

 The Lower Basin Plan has been submitted to the Bureau of Reclamation with all Seven Colorado River Basin States supporting its evaluation as an action alternative within the Near-Term Colorado River Operations Draft Supplemental Environmental Impact Statement (Draft SEIS).
-More information can be found here.
+More information can be found in the document below.